May 2026 Election Results

 US Senator

-Jeff Merkely ENDORSED
+Jeff Merkely WON

 Facebook | Instagram | BlueSky